chromatone/chromatone.center/shop/memo/a4/index.md

 ---
 title: A4 cheat-sheet WIP
-subtitle: A comprehesive guide to colorful notes - WIP
+description: A comprehesive guide to colorful notes - WIP
 cover: a4-scales.svg
 ---